4706th Air Defense Wing: History

 In 1955, ADC implemented Project Arrow, which was designed to bring back on the active list the fighter units that had compiled memorable records in the two world wars.
-As a result of Project Arrow, the 501st Air Def Gp was replaced by the 56th Fighter Group (Air Defense), the 520th Air Def Gp was replaced by the 327th Fighter Group (Air Defense), and the 534th Air Def Gp was replaced by the 507th Fighter Group (Air Defense).
-Because Project Arrow called for fighter squadrons to be assigned to their traditional group headquarters, the 97th FIS was moved to Delaware and its personnel and equipment reassigned to the 56th Fighter-Interceptor Squadron.
-In early October, the 319th Fighter-Interceptor Squadron, flying F-94 Starfire aircraft was assigned to the wing in anticipation of its return to the United States as the Korean war was ending.
+As a result of Project Arrow, the 501st Group was replaced by the 56th Fighter Group (Air Defense), the 520th Group was replaced by the 327th Fighter Group (Air Defense), and the 534th Group was replaced by the 507th Fighter Group (Air Defense).
+Because Project Arrow called for fighter squadrons to be assigned to their traditional group headquarters, the 97th Squadron moved to Delaware and its personnel and equipment reassigned to the 56th Fighter-Interceptor Squadron.
+In early October, the 319th Fighter-Interceptor Squadron, flying Lockheed F-94 Starfire aircraft was assigned to the wing in anticipation of its return to the United States as the Korean war was ending.

-The 56th FIS and 319th FIS and three of the radar squadrons transferred from the wing to the 58th Air Division in March 1956 The wing was discontinued a few months later and its units assigned to other ADC organizations.
+The 56th and 319th Squadrons and three of the radar squadrons transferred from the wing to the 58th Air Division in March 1956 The wing was discontinued a few months later and its units assigned to other ADC organizations.